Scalp–ear–nipple syndrome

-Scalp–ear–nipple syndrome (also known as "Finlay–Marks syndrome") is a condition associated with aplasia cutis congenita.
+Scalp–ear–nipple (SEN) syndrome (also known as "Finlay–Marks syndrome") is a condition associated with aplasia cutis congenita.

 Presentation

 The key affected features of this condition are described in its name.

-Scalp: There are raised nodules over the posterior aspect of the scalp, covered by scarred non-hair bearing skin.
+Scalp: There are raised nodules over the posterior aspect of the scalp, covered by scarred non-hair-bearing skin.

-Ears: The shape of the pinnae is abnormal, with the superior edge of the pinna being turned over more than usual.
+Ears: The shape of the pinnae is abnormal, with the superior edge of the pinnae being turned over more than usual.
 The size of the tragus, antitragus and lobule may be small.

 Nipples: The nipples are absent or rudimentary.
 The breasts may be small or virtually absent.

 Other features of the condition include: